 Our Career Development tools for you:

 Interview Question 2.
-What is the job role of a retail sales manager or what are the responsibilities of a Retail Sales Manager?
+What is the job role of a Retail Sales Manager ?

 Suggested Answer: Some of the important duties and qualities required of the Retail Manager are:

 - Management of Team, Providing Leadership and development of the team’s abilities to perform and give results.

 - HR activities: Recruitment / hiring; employee training and motivation.